starlightcrafted/docker-librenms/README.md

 * LIBRENMS_PASSWORD: The password you will use to login to librenms
 * LIBRENMS_EMAIL: The email you will use with your librenms username
 * LIBRENMS_THREADS: The number of poller threads to have
-* LIBRENMS_TZ: The timezone for librenms
+* LIBRENMS_TZ: The timezone for librenms, in the standard Linux timezone format.

+After you are finished editing, run `docker-compose up -d` to launch.

 ## Notes:
 * The db volume mounts, along with the rrd/logs mounts can be moved elsewhere, the folders are just there for convenience.